SQL FULL OUTER JOIN: Syntax and Interview Qs

 These questions test join type selection, reconciliation skills, bidirectional anti-join patterns, and data quality debugging.

-Start with INNER JOIN: only matched rows survive.
-Then LEFT JOIN: all left rows survive, unmatched right columns are NULL.
-Then FULL OUTER JOIN: all rows from both tables survive, NULLs appear on whichever side has no match.
-Give a concrete example: 100 customers, 80 have orders, 5 orders reference deleted customers.
+INNER JOIN keeps only matches.
+LEFT JOIN keeps all left rows plus matches.
+FULL OUTER JOIN keeps all rows from both tables.
+Example: 100 customers, 80 have orders, 5 orders reference deleted customers.
 INNER: 80 rows.
 LEFT: 100 rows.
 FULL OUTER: 105 rows.

-SELECT COALESCE(c.id, o.customer_id) AS id, c.name, o.order_id FROM customers c FULL OUTER JOIN orders o ON c.id = o.customer_id WHERE c.id IS NULL OR o.customer_id IS NULL.
-Explain that c.id IS NULL catches orphan orders and o.customer_id IS NULL catches customers without orders.
-Both problems are found in one pass.
+SELECT COALESCE(c.id, o.customer_id) AS id, c.name, o.order_id FROM customers c FULL OUTER JOIN orders o ON c.id = o.customer_id WHERE c.id IS NULL OR o.customer_id IS NULL. c.id IS NULL catches orphan orders; o.customer_id IS NULL catches customers without orders.

 Check for data type mismatches: one side stores the key as VARCHAR, the other as INTEGER.
 Check for trailing whitespace: TRIM both sides.
 Check for case differences: LOWER both sides.
-Check for NULL keys: NULL = NULL is not TRUE in SQL, so rows with NULL keys never match.
+Check for NULL keys: NULL = NULL is not TRUE in SQL.
 Run a diagnostic: SELECT src.key, dwh.key, LENGTH(src.key), LENGTH(dwh.key) to spot invisible differences.

 FULL OUTER JOIN FAQ